-The aim was to create opportunities for more young people to consistently achieve Arts Award and progress through its levels.
-In order to do this, we chose to focus on the conditions and partnerships that need to be in place to make delivery of Arts Award a success.
-An Action Research approach was implemented to support learning and develop a deep understanding of how schools, local authorities, cultural organisations, freelancers and informal settings can all support children and young people to achieve through Arts Award.
+This new approach focuses on the conditions and partnerships that need to be in place to make Arts Award work in areas of low engagement, and is supported by an action research programme that aims to develop a deep understanding of how schools, local authorities, cultural organisations, freelancers and informal settings can all support children and young people to achieve through Arts Award.

 Last year we asked anyone working with Arts Award to apply to be a part of this new programme – and we identified three organisations and places that we are supporting to lead on this work: